charlesnicholson/nanoprintf/README.md

 	* `a`/`A`: Floating-point hex (unimplemented, prints float decimal)
 	* `b`/`B`: Binary integers

-## Floating Point
+## Floating-Point

-Floating point conversion is performed by extracting the value into 64:64 fixed-point with an extra field that specifies the number of leading zero fractional digits before the first nonzero digit.
-This is done for simplicity, speed, and code footprint.
+Floating-point conversion is performed by extracting the integer and fraction parts of the number into two separate integer variables.
+For each part the exponent is then scaled from base-2 to base-10 by iteratively multiplying and dividing the mantissa by 2 and 5 appropriately.
+The order of the scaling operations is selected dynamically (depending on value) to retain as much of the most significant bits of the mantissa as possible.
+The further the value is away from the decimal separator, the more of an error the scaling will accumulate.
+With a conversion integer type width of `N` bits on average the algorithm retains `N - log2(5)` or `N - 2.322` bits of accuracy.
+In addition integer parts up to `2 ^^ N - 1` and fraction parts with up to `N - 2.322` bits after the decimal separator are converted perfectly without loosing any bits.

-Because the float -> fixed code operates on the raw float value bits, no floating point operations are performed.
-This allows nanoprintf to efficiently format floats on soft-float architectures like Cortex-M0, and to function identically with or without optimizations like "fast math".
-Despite `nano` in the name, there's no way to do away with double entirely, since the C language standard says that floats are promoted to double any time they're passed into variadic argument lists. nanoprintf casts all doubles back down to floats before doing any conversions.
-No other single- or double- precision operations are performed.
+Because the float -> fixed code operates on the raw float value bits, no floating-point operations are performed.
+This allows nanoprintf to efficiently format floats on soft-float architectures like Cortex-M0, to function identically with or without optimizations like "fast math", and to minimize the code footprint.

 The `%e`/`%E`, `%a`/`%A`, and `%g`/`%G` specifiers are parsed but not formatted.
 If used, the output will be identical to if `%f`/`%F` was used.
 Pull requests welcome! :)